GuillaumeTejedor/WSD/README.md

 There are 3 knwf files:

-- data_preparation.knwf : Used to receive raw data and to prepare it
+1) data_preparation.knwf : Used to receive raw data and to prepare it
-- stratification_concurrents_comparison.knwf : Used to cluster patients
+2) stratification_concurrents_comparison.knwf : Used to cluster patients
-- clusters_prediction.knwf : Used to predict clusters of patients from clinical and biological data
+3) clusters_prediction.knwf : Used to predict clusters of patients from clinical and biological data

 You have to import them into knime in order to use them.
+You have to execute them in the order.